breki/demeton/pomodoro-Demeton.md

+﻿- test
-﻿- extract slope and aspect calculation into its own pluggable function
+- extract slope and aspect calculation into its own pluggable function
     - also extract p and q calculations

 ## Wed 23.10.